 NB: This module will run over TWO sessions.
 Participants will be expected to participate practically and to co-lead sessions in break out rooms trying out different musical content.

-This is not a specific training course for working with people with Long Covid – though we will discuss how the work might be adapted for those with Long Covid, which we are learning about all the time.
+However, we will discuss how the work might be adapted for those with Long Covid – something that we are learning about all the time and requires a considered approach.

 Covid is a virus which can impact multiple body systems including respiratory, cardiac, renal, endocrine and neurological.
-Appropriate rehabilitation for people with Long Covid is being researched – as there are parallels with Myalgic Encephalomyelities/Chronic Fatigue Syndrome – and we do not have an evidence base for singing as a recommended intervention, although a randomised control trial is ongoing.
+Appropriate rehabilitation for people with Long Covid is being researched including using singing.

 For the latest developments around Covid and singing, see our News and Resources.